Code-Institute-Submissions/ms2-idest/README.md

 Manual testing was conducted to ensure the user story objectives where achieved.
 1. Country
-    * All selected as the country and checked autocomplete shows cities from different countries.
+    * 'All' selected as the country and checked autocomplete shows cities from different countries.
     * Select each country and check autocomplete shows cities from the respected country.
     * When the country and city have been selected the map centers and zooms in on that city.
 2. POIs
     * Click on 'Find' in navbar.
     * When clicked each POI button dispalys the correct POIs repectivly.
+    ..When 'All' and no city is selected.
+    ..When a country and city is selected.
     * Results from the last search are cleared before the next search results are dispalyed.
+    * Markers are cleared on the map before the next markers are displayed.
 3. Web application works across different device types
     * Load website on different device types and perform all testing that has been stated above.
 4. Booking form